metasfresh/metasfresh-documentation/_developers_collection/en/getting_started_en.md

 ## Eclipse

-* Download the latest eclipse version (currently this is eclipse Mars) from http://www.eclipse.org/
+* Download the latest eclipse version (currently this is eclipse Mars) from [http://www.eclipse.org/](http://www.eclipse.org/)
-Note: the "Eclipse IDE for Java Developers" will probably do, we found that at least for us, the "Eclipse IDE for Java EE Develeopers" has too much unneeded overhead.
+Note: the "Eclipse IDE for Java Developers" will probably do.
+We found that at least for us, the "Eclipse IDE for Java EE Develeopers" has too much unneeded overhead.

 * Start Eclipse.
 You will be asked for a workspace location.
 In my excample, i'm using C:\development\repos, because it's where all my working copies are located.
+* Make sure that you java the ***Java*** perspective open, note the Java EE perspective
 * Now you can import the code by
  - switching to the workbench, right-clicking into the Package Explorer (on the left of the eclipse window) and choosing "Import..."
  - selecting "Existing Maven Projects"